-Features such as roll cages and proper racing seats, as well as protective equipment for the drivers such as helmets and harnesses can cost several thousand dollars themselves.
+Features such as roll cages and proper racing seats, as well as protective equipment for the drivers, including helmets and harnesses, can cost several thousand dollars.
 Then you have to consider the tires and the brakes, both of which are often excluded from the $500 valuation requirements.

 Even once everything has been bought for the car and installed correctly, you have to consider the running costs over the course of an endurance race.
-Things like oil, fuel and other unexpected costs can rack up yet more hundreds of dollars, and so it is vital that you are financially prepared before every race.
-This is where having a solid team really makes a difference.
+Things like oil, fuel and other unexpected costs can rack up yet more hundreds of dollars, so it’s vital that you are financially prepared before every race.
+This is where having a solid team really makes a difference!

-Crapcan racing is definitely a unique way to experience the thrill of racecar driving, but it is not necessarily the easiest way to do it.
-You have to first find yourself a team, and then perhaps even a car.
+Crapcan racing is definitely a unique way to experience the thrill of race car driving, but it is not necessarily the easiest way to do it.
+You have to first find yourself a team, and of course a car.
 This can be very expensive when everything is taken into account, and it can become more like a part-time job.

 However, crapcan racing is an excellent way to meet new people and have a lot of fun.
 There are lots of different races across the country, and if you get a decent team together with a reasonable car, you can get a lot of enjoyment out of crapcan racing while also maybe even winning some trophies!